Accent Walls

 Before

-In the before photo you can see exactly what we were starting with: a tall, wide wall beside one of those arched openings, completely bare from the baseboard to the tray ceiling above.
-Lots of potential, zero character.
-The arches themselves are gorgeous architectural details, and the goal was to build millwork that celebrated them rather than competed with them.
+The before photo shows exactly what we started with.
+A tall, wide wall beside one of those arched openings, completely bare from the baseboard to the tray ceiling above.
+The arches are strong architecture on their own.
+The job was to build millwork that worked with them instead of competing with them.

 The Build

-We started by laying out the batten spacing across the full wall length so that each panel field landed symmetrically — no awkward slivers at the ends, no battens that felt crowded or stretched.
-Once the layout was dialed in, the vertical boards went up first, glued and nailed into the drywall with construction adhesive and finish nails to keep everything flush and rattle-free for the long term.
+Layout first.
+We spaced the battens across the full wall length so every panel field landed symmetric.
+No awkward slivers at the ends.
+No battens crowded or stretched.
+Once the layout was dialed in, the vertical boards went up, glued and nailed into the drywall with construction adhesive and finish nails so everything stays flush and rattle-free for the long haul.

 During: Accent Walls by AVP Construction JAX in Nocatee, Jacksonville, FL